AayushiJapsare15/Egg-catcher-game-in-Java/README.md

 ## Prerequisite
--   To run **Egg Catcher Game** in you system you want to install [Java JDK ](https://www.oracle.com/in/java/technologies/javase-downloads.html).
+-   To run **Egg Catcher Game** in your system you want to install [Java JDK ](https://www.oracle.com/in/java/technologies/javase-downloads.html).